Richard Gilder: Career

 After working at the brokerage firm of A.G.
 Becker & Co., Gilder founded the firm now known as Gilder, Gagnon, Howe & Co. in 1968.
 He was chairman of the executive committee at the New-York Historical Society and served on the executive board of the Omohundro Institute of Early American History and Culture.
 With Lewis Lehrman he was a co-founder (1994) and trustee of the Gilder Lehrman Institute.

 Gilder worked together with George Soros in 1974 to revitalize Central Park.
 Their efforts led to the creation of the Central Park Conservancy six years later, and he served as a trustee of that organization.
 In 1993, he made the then-largest private donation to a public park when he promised $17 million if the Conservancy and the municipality did the same.

 He was also a trustee of the Morgan Library and Museum, the American Museum of Natural History, and the Thomas Jefferson Foundation.
 He was chairman emeritus of the Manhattan Institute, a conservative think-tank, and the Club for Growth, a conservative political action committee, to which his ex-wife Virginia James continues to be a major donor.
 In 2005, Gilder and Lewis Lehrman received the National Humanities Medal for their work promoting the study of American history.
-He then set up a PhD. program at the American Museum of Natural History in his own name, the Richard Gilder Graduate School at AMNH.
+He then set up a PhD program at the American Museum of Natural History in his own name, the Richard Gilder Graduate School at AMNH.
+In 2012, he pledged $60 million for the construction of the Richard Gilder Center for Science, Education, and Innovation, at the American Museum of Natural History.